rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 ## FAQ
 {{< faqs >}}
 ### How long does a custom site take?
-Typical turnaround is 2–3 weeks once content is ready.
-Faster sprints are possible for lean builds.
+Sites can usually be done in 2–3 weeks with good coordination.

-### Do you handle hosting & SSL?
+### Do you handle hosting & the website url name?
 Yes.
-Managed hosting, CDN, automatic SSL, and performance tuning are all included.
+Managed hosting and your website name is included.

-### Is there a big upfront fee?
+### Are there upfront fees?
-No large upfront fee.
-Simple monthly subscription that includes domain renewals, hosting, and unlimited updates to your site.
+No, there is one simply monthly subscription that includes your yearly domain renewal, hosting, monthly reports, and unlimited support and updates to your site.
+You can learn more on the [pricing page](/pricing)

-### What about Local Search Engine Optimization (SEO)?
-Basic search setup (titles, descriptions, fast load) is included.
-Extra local SEO—business listings, Google Business Profile help, reviews—is available separately.

 ### Are content updates really unlimited?
 Yes.
 Your monthly subscription includes unlimited content updates—send text, image, and section changes and they’re handled quickly without extra fees.